 The five countries concerned are Britain, France, Germany, Italy and the Netherlands, she added.

-Samsung statement said the South Korean group "strongly believes it is better when companies compete fairly in the marketplace, rather than in court."
+A Samsung statement said the South Korean group "strongly believes it is better when companies compete fairly in the marketplace, rather than in court."

 A US judge Monday denied Apple's request to ban a set of Samsung smartphones from the US market after a jury found the South Korean electronics titan guilty of patent infringement.

 Samsung the world's top mobile and smartphone maker was ordered by a US jury in August to pay Apple $1.05 billion (800 million euros) in damages for illegally copying iPhone and iPad features for its flagship Galaxy S phones.

 Samsung has appealed the ruling.